philc/vimium/README.markdown

     d          close current tab
     u          restore closed tab (i.e. unwind the 'd' command)

 Vimium supports command repetition so, for example, hitting '5t' will open 5 tabs in rapid succession.
+ESC (or
-ESC will clear any partial commands in the queue.
+<c-[>) will clear any partial commands in the queue.

 Contributing
 ------------